AGO Code of Professional Standards

 II.
 Members stay abreast of current developments in liturgy, hymnody, performance practice, and musicology through continuing education.

 III.
 Members become knowledgeable in the liturgy and worship traditions of the institutions they serve.

 IV.
-Members acquire a business, administrative and interpersonal skills to perform their duties.
+Members acquire business, administrative and interpersonal skills to perform their duties.

 I. Members agree to employment only after reaching a clear understanding of the position, the employer’s expectations, and the lines of accountability.

 II.
-Members request written contracts that protect employee and employer.
+Members request written contracts that protect employees and employers.

 III.
 Members maintain courteous and respectful relationships with other staff members and members of their congregations, making an effort to resolve potential conflicts as soon as they become evident.
 7 CHAPTER MANAGEMENT HANDBOOK – October 2017 as approved by National Council January 23, 2018

 IV.
 Members address differences with employing institutions through appropriate channels, including, but not limited to, their contract and the institution’s personnel policies manual.

 i.
 Members supervise other musicians in a professional and courteous manner.